C2 · Mastery TOEIC 905–990 IELTS 8.5–9.0 Mechanics & Cohesion

 Thematic progression, information structure, given-new framework, and discourse coherence strategies.

-What are Discourse and Coherence?
+What are Discourse and Coherence in English?

 A text is not just a random collection of sentences.
 To be easy to read and understand, it needs "glue."